willwooten/sapio/TUTORIAL.md

         cd plugin-example && wasm-pack build && cd ..

-Your terminal should be in the `sapio` directory and your environment is be ready to go.
+Your terminal should be in the `sapio` directory and your environment is ready to go.

 ## Sending a Transaction
 We are going to create a contract to send a payment to a specific UTXO.
 The cli command we will use is `contract create` which is defined here: